-SwitchGuard is being developed to answer a need of flow reversal for cerebral protection in CAS since symptomatic distal embolization, caused by the release of material (thrombotic, necrotic, or atherosclerotic) from the site of the lesion during the intervention, is the most frequent and important complication of CAS.
+SwitchGuard is being developed to answer a need of flow reversal for cerebral protection in coronary artery stenting ("CAS") since symptomatic distal embolization, caused by the release of material (thrombotic, necrotic, or atherosclerotic) from the site of the lesion during the intervention, is the most frequent and important complication of CAS.
 Reversing blood flow has been shown to reduce stroke risk during carotid artery procedures.